MV10/monkey-hi-hat/unreleased_changes.md

 * Linux-specific items (x64 only)
     * WSL not a realistic option (very poor graphics / GPU support, and not planned by MS)
     * maybe dual-boot locally for dev/testing?
+    * Installer - a basic setup.sh for Linux? (set exec and dir permissions, copy config)
     * Installer - Linux installation shell script? cmake script?
     * Linux render/update events not suspended during `OnResize`?
 Fake it somehow?